savonarola/pulse-meter/README.md

     # 2012-05-24 11:07:00 +0400: 3.0
     # 2012-05-24 11:08:00 +0400: 7.0

- There is also an alternative and a bit more DRY way for sensor creation, management and usage using <tt>PulseMeter::Sensor::Configuration</tt> class.
+ There is also an alternative and a bit more DRY way for sensor creation, management and usage using `PulseMeter::Sensor::Configuration` class.
 It is also convenient for creating a bunch of sensors from some configuration data.

 	require 'pulse-meter'
 	PulseMeter.redis = Redis.new